zengzishuo/synVep/README.txt

 ##############################

 * We built a model to evaluate the effects of human synonymous variants, and we used this model to precompute all possible human synonymous variants.
-All these predictions are stored in a SQL database called'synvep_database.db'.
+All these predictions are stored in a SQL database called 'synvep_database.db'.

 * Reference genome assembly for query is GRCh37 (hg19), GRCh38 (hg38) genomic positions are also returned as part of the result.